-The Company meets the definition of an investment entity as per IFRS 10 and is required to account for the investment in the subsidiary Wanax AS, which was incorporated for the purpose of holding the underlying investment on behalf of the Company, and its associates at fair value through profit or loss.
+The Company meets the definition of an investment entity as per IFRS 10 and is required to account for the investment in the subsidiary Standard Supply AS and associate Dolphin Drilling AS at fair value through profit or loss.

-With regards to the newly established subsidiary Standard Invest AS which its main purpose is to provide services relating to the investment activity of the Company, the management of the Company decided not to consolidate this subsidiary since the effect of its results for the year 2021 are considered immaterial.
+With regards to the subsidiary Standard Invest AS established in 2021 which its main purpose is to provide services relating to the investment activity of the Company, the management of the Company decided not to consolidate this subsidiary since the effect of its results for the year 2022 are considered immaterial.